 Some manufacturers add vitamin C to their rosehip oil formulations.
 You’re still getting the benefits of vitamin C for your skin, but you may not be getting all of the benefits directly from rosehips.

 Other skin benefits

 Rosehip oil contains vitamin A, which may benefit your skin by:

 There is anecdotal evidence that rosehip oil reduces the appearance of scars and stretch marks.
 But there is no scientific evidence to back up the claim.
 It may be due to the vitamin A, vitamin C, and fatty acid content of the oil.

 Rosehip oil is a folk remedy for arthritis and joint pain.
-A 2008 meta-analysis showed rosehip powder reduced osteoarthritis pain better than placebo with no adverse side effects.
+A 2008 review of studies showed rosehip powder reduced osteoarthritis pain better than placebo with no adverse side effects.

 Osteoarthritis is a type of arthritis.
 It occurs when the cartilage on the ends of your bones wears away.
 The positive results from rosehip oil may be due to the polyphenols and anthocyanin in the oil, which are thought to reduce inflammation and joint pain.

 The anti-inflammatory benefits of rosehip oil may make it a good option for people who cannot take nonsteroidal anti-inflammatory drugs (NSAIDs) or other pain medicines.

 Although rosehip powder was the focus of the review of clinical trials, results support the potential pain-relieving properties of rosehips in other forms as well.